 a cedar oil product, and that this is the way it's used (with reported

-* Flea combs, with really assiduous combing, at least works initially.
-Get one of the new combs with a double row of dull tipped tines, and work with a shallow-filled bowl of soap water --so you can bang the comb on the bowl's edge to knock off the fleas.
-(Take care that your dog doesn't lap up the soap water.)
+* Flea combing, --really assiduous combing at least works initially.
+Get one of the new combs with a double row of dull tipped tines and work with a nearby shallow bowl of soapy water --so you can bang the comb on the bowl's edge to knock off the fleas.
+(Take care that your dog doesn't lap up any soap water!)
 My impression, however, is that you slowly but surely evolve newer generations of fleas which learn how to slip through the tines and not get caught.

-* Empty the bowl and flush them dow --toilet is best.
+* Empty the bowl and flush them down the toilet.
 The soap/detergent

-disables but doesn't seem to really kill them, so some manage to crawl
+disables but doesn't seem to really kill them, so some will manage to crawl

 * Here's another approach which "works":

 I turn Sammy dog over, then go after the easily seen fleas on his lower chest, and tummy (tickles him a bit).
 This leaves many fleas elsewhere, but they'll in turn migrate to his warm tummy so I can get them next session.
-I catch a caboodle of fleas, eggs and flea poop this way, but haven't been using this approach long enough to claim that it actually makes much long term progress.
-Our dog has such a dense crop of hair (other than on his tummy) that it's hard to see his skin --let alone hiding fleas.
+I caught a caboodle of fleas, eggs and flea poop this way, but didn't use this approach long enough to claim that it actually makes much long term progress.
+Our dog has such a dense crop of hair (other than on his tummy) that it's hard to see his skin at all --let alone any hiding fleas.

 Put your thumb on the big hole to generate ferocious vacuum and velocity through the straw, but otherwise keep your thumb off --so that the vacuum's motor doesn't overheat.
-Stay well clear of your dog's face, eyes and ears!
-Keep your sessions fairly short.
-Do not obsess about "getting them all" or "just one more".
+Again: please stay well clear of your dog's face, eyes and ears!
+Keep your sessions short.
+Don't obsess about "getting them all" or "just one more".

 * No: the vacuum's small brush attachment doesn't work.
-I'll get
+Sometimes

-inch diameter) soda straw seems barely up to the task --when going after
+the fat (1/4 inch diameter) soda straw seems barely up to the task --especially

-On this page I speak from life (argghhhh).
-It's been decades of fleas, dogs and cats here ("Flea Nation!"), but I held off fielding a web page until I at least had a couple of items to offer which work.
-(Some of my other pages about other problems can only offer a bit of sympathy and hand-holding.)
+On this page I speak from life (argghhhh!).
+It's been decades of fleas, dogs and cats here ("Flea Nation!"), but I held off fielding a web page until I at least had a couple of items to offer which "work/ed".